How to Heal Broken Family Relationships

 Pride made it difficult to address situations quickly, apologize, and prayerfully consider behavior change.

-Selfishness caused tunnel vision of only wanting one’s own needs to be met, and not considering the needs of others.
+Selfishness caused tunnel vision of only wanting one’s own needs to be met and not considering the needs of others.

 Unforgiveness created the right to harbor bitterness.

 Once you are caught in this vortex there is no escaping out of it.
-If it spins long enough, it turns into a tornado and causes an enormous amount of destruction to everyone everywhere.
+If it spins long enough, it turns into a tornado and causes an enormous amount of destruction to everyone around.

 The destruction it caused in my life came out in the form of sickness.

-Anger and Unforgiveness Can Come Out in Your Health
+Anger and Unforgiveness

 I believe I had internalized my anger and unforgiveness for so long that it came out in my health.
 At one point, my weight was around 100 pounds (I am 5’8).